2016–2017 South Korean protests: Impeachment of Park Geun-hye

-On 3 December 2016, three opposition parties agreed to introduce a joint impeachment motion against President Park Geun-hye.
-The motion, which was signed by 171 of 300 lawmakers, was put to a vote on Friday, 9 December 2016, and passed with 234 out of 300 votes, a tally much greater than the required 2/3 majority and which included 62 members of Park's Saenuri Party.
+On December 3, 2016, three opposition parties agreed to introduce a joint impeachment motion against President Park Geun-hye.
+The motion, which was signed by 171 of 300 lawmakers, was put to a vote on Friday, December 9, 2016, and passed with 234 out of 300 votes, a tally much greater than the required 2/3 majority and which included 62 members of Park's Saenuri Party.
 The Impeachment process then moved to the Constitutional Court of Korea which could take 180 days to review the impeachment.

-Park Geun-hye was finally impeached on 10 March 2017.
+Park Geun-hye was finally impeached on March 10, 2017.

 Protests to rally for Park Geun-hye

 2016

-On October 31, 2016, a group of conservative protesters had a protest at the front of the South Korean media JTBC headquarters, claiming its coverage about the scandal as biased and unfounded.
+On October 31, 2016, a group of conservative protesters organized a protest in front of the South Korean media JTBC headquarters, claiming its coverage of the scandal was biased and unfounded.

 On November 19, 2016, thousands of Park's supporters staged their protests in central Seoul, calling on the president not to succumb to mounting pressure on her to step aside.

 On December 17, 2016, the pro-Park protesters blamed the media for fueling anti-Park sentiment, focusing their coverage too much on the views of younger and liberal voters and on criticism that Park received cosmetic procedures while in office.